Eva Gabor

-Eva Gabor (/ˌeɪvə ɡəˈbɔr, - ˈɡɑːbɔr/ AY-və-_-gə-BOR-,_-_-GAH-bor; February 11, 1919 – July 4, 1995) was a Hungarian-American actress and socialite.
+Eva Gabor (/ˌeɪvə ɡəˈbɔr, - ˈɡɑːbɔr/ AY-və-_-gə-BOR-,_-_-GAH-bor; February 11, 1919 – July 4, 1995) was a Hungarian-born American actress and socialite.
 She gained fame for her role on the 1965–1971 television sitcom Green Acres as Lisa Douglas, the wife of Eddie Albert's character Oliver Wendell Douglas, and also was known for her voice roles for animated Disney films in the 1970s, including Duchess in The Aristocats (1970) and Miss Bianca in The Rescuers (1977) and its sequel The Rescuers Down Under (1990).
 In addition to acting, she was also a businesswoman who marketed wigs, clothing, and beauty products.
 Her elder sisters, Zsa Zsa and Magda Gabor, were also actresses and socialites.

 Early life

 Gabor was born in Budapest, Hungary, the youngest of three daughters of Vilmos Gábor, a soldier, and his wife, trained jeweler Jolie (born Janka Tilleman).
 Her parents were both from Hungarian Jewish families.
 She was the first of the sisters to immigrate to the U.S., shortly after her first marriage to a Swedish osteopath, Dr. Eric Drimmer, whom she married in 1937 when she was 18 years old.